 To ensure you capture all aspects of the customer experience, survey customers regarding all significant elements of the service(s) they received, from launch preparation and scheduling to implementation, delivery, follow up, and ongoing support.

 A great way to meld surveys into your existing collaboration with customers is to use online tools jointly during project and service delivery.
 If your teams and the customer already work together in an online workspace, it’s easy to ask the customer to provide survey-driven feedback in that same workspace.
-That’s crucial, as the perceived value of a service decreases almost immediately after the service is delivered.
+That’s crucial, as the perceived value of service decreases almost immediately after the service is delivered.

 Online tools are making it easier for customers to participate in their own success and provide feedback regarding that success.
 As you strive to deliver closer and more consistent services alongside your customers, the right tools can make that happen.
 The role-based access that modern ERP, project management, and service delivery solutions provide allow you to standardize and customize customer participation through all stages of the customer lifecycle.